Since day one, we’ve been fighting to give all families a healthy

 With the backing of the U.S. Government, the Government of Ireland, the Bill & Melinda Gates Foundation and several nonprofit organizations, 1,000 Days began its work as a partnership to drive greater action and investment to improve nutrition for women and young children throughout the world.
 In 2015, our work expanded to focus on the issues that impact the nutrition and well-being of mothers, babies and toddlers in the U.S., particularly the most vulnerable.
 In 2023, to ramp up our efforts to end malnutrition, we joined FHI 360, an international nonprofit working to improve the health and well-being of people in the United States and around the world.

 1,000 Days has developed an enduring narrative about why the first 1,000 days is a window of opportunity that matters for the futures of women, young children and their societies.
-Our work is inspired and informed by mothers in the U.S. and around the world who strive every day to give their children a strong start to life.
+Our work is inspired and informed by families in the U.S. and around the world who strive every day to give their children a strong start to life.
 And through the tireless efforts of a small but mighty team of passionate advocates (many of whom are mothers themselves), 1,000 Days, an initiative of FHI Solutions, has become a leading voice on the issues that affect babies, toddlers and the people that love them.

 Our guiding principles are the compass we use to guide our work.
 They are anchored in the enduring concepts of human rights, dignity and equity.